 Nexus 7 8GB 1st Generation Tablet

 This item I didn’t think I’d be getting much, or any, money for.
-The tablet had come flying out of it’s case while I was walking through a parking lot, and landed screen down on the asphalt.
+The tablet had come flying out of its case while I was walking through a parking lot and landed screen down on the asphalt.
 The screen cracked and the touchscreen was inoperable.
 After doing some research I found that there was an active marketplace for repairable items on eBay where people will buy broken electronics and repair them.

-I got rid of the broken tablet, and someone else gets a DIY project.
-For that adventurous person they can replace the screen for about $100 and have a nice tablet for about $150.
+I got rid of the broken tablet, and someone else got a DIY project.
+For that adventurous person, they can replace the screen for about $100 and have a nice tablet for about $150.
 Typically it would cost new for about $200.

 Virgin Mobile Optimus V Cell Phone

 I looked at a bunch of places to either trade in or sell my Android cell phone.
 It’s on an older version of Android, and the device is now a few years old.

-In the end I put a listing up on Amazon to sell the cell phone since other listings there were closer to the $30-50 range.
+In the end, I put a listing up on Amazon to sell the cell phone since other listings there were closer to the $30-50 range.
 10 minutes after listing my phone it sold for my listing price of $45!
 After selling fees I netted about $40.
 I’m happy with that since I paid about $70 for it a few years ago!

 Virgin Mobile Overdrive Pro 3G/4G Mobile Broadband Device

 After checking around I saw that the Virgin Mobile device was getting about $50 or so on eBay, and trade-in prices weren’t great.
 On Amazon, however, most people had their devices listed at $90-110, and the device still sells new for $120 at Virgin Mobile.
 I decided to list the item at Amazon for $89.99, at the time the lowest price for the device.
-I was pretty confident it would sell, however, the day I listed it Virgin Mobile put the device on sale for $71.99, essentially killing any chances I have of selling until the sale is over.
+I was pretty confident it would sell, however, the day I listed it Virgin Mobile put the device on sale for $71.99, essentially killing any chances I had of selling until the sale was over.